 Louisiana Arts and Science Museum

-Boasting a collection of over 4,000 artifacts and works of art, The Louisiana Arts and Science Museum’s permanent collection is constantly growing, and the exhibits are continuously revolving.
-If you’re an art and science buff touring through the capital city, stop in and enjoy all this museum has to offer.
-Do not miss the gallery on Ancient Egypt, containing a mummy dating to 300 BCE.
+With more than 4,000 artefacts and works of art, the Louisiana Arts and Science Museum’s permanent collection is constantly growing, with revolving exhibition.
+If you’re an art and science buff touring through the capital city, stop in and enjoy all that this museum has to offer.
+Do not miss the gallery on Ancient Egypt, which features a mummy dating to 300BCE.

-Louisiana New State Capitol
+Louisiana State Capitol

-Louisiana Old State Capitol
+Louisiana’s Old State Capitol

 LSU Rural Life Museum

 Take a step back in time and experience the rural lives of Louisianians during the 18th and 19th centuries at the LSU Rural Life Museum.
 This aesthetically stunning building accurately depicts the injustices suffered by those enslaved for generations.
 The scene appears virtually untouched by time – climb inside the claustrophobia-inducing slave quarters, followed by a visit to the spacious church used to reinforce the disturbing social injustice of slavery.